anvis/GenAI/GenAI/Agent Orchestration/Intro.md

+LLM can understand Language with help of NLP and get the context and intent of user. but llm cannot perform the actions.
+Tools can perform actions but cannot understand the language.

+In an Agentic Application we will use LLM and Tools to perform such actions.

+LLM also has ability to pick the tool based on given context from list of tools we have provided to it.

+---

 Agentic AI orchestration is about coordinating multiple AI agents so they can work together like a team.

 - Agents = Specialists (e.g., one agent for research, another for summarization).